Workplace Injury Lawyer in Mobile

 In 2022, private employers in Alabama reported 33,500 non-fatal work-related injuries and illnesses.
 That’s 2.7 workplace accidents or illnesses for every 100 full-time workers, very close to the national average.
 About 19,000 of these injuries were more severe.

-Two sectors which employ 40% of the private sector are responsible for 53% of workplace illnesses and injuries in Alabama: manufacturing and trade, utilities, and transportation.
+Two sectors that employ 40% of the private sector are responsible for 53% of workplace illnesses and injuries in Alabama: manufacturing and trade, utilities, and transportation.

 Common Workplace Accidents in Mobile